therealchjones/mffer/docs/autoanalyze.md

 `mff-ghidra-`_`version`_ and `mff-jadx-`_`version`_ within the directory
 _`output_directory`_, where _`version`_ is determined from the version of Marvel Future Fight evaluated.
-Within `mff-ghidra-`_`version`_ are files and directories used by the new ghidra project, as well as multiple log files created during the import and processing steps. `mff-jadx-`_`version`_ contains the decompiled Java code from the device-independent portion of the application.
+Within `mff-ghidra-`_`version`_ are files and directories used by the new Ghidra project, as well as multiple log files created during the import and processing steps. `mff-jadx-`_`version`_ contains the decompiled Java code from the device-independent portion of the application.